OpenSourceBrain/Documentation/source/OSBv1/Creating_Your_Own_Project.md

 (v1:create_project)=
-# Creating your own project
+# Creating your own OSBv1 project

 ## Is your model on ModelDB?

 First of all, if the model is published, **please submit the original scripts to [ModelDB](http://senselab.med.yale.edu/ModelDB/default.asp)**.
-This is the correct place for depositing models at the time of publication and should be the first port of call for anyone looking for scripts related to a publication in computational neuroscience.
+This is the correct place for depositing models at the time of publication and should be the first port of call for anyone looking for the original scripts related to a publication in computational neuroscience.

 Placing a model on OSB after submission to ModelDB is an indication that you wish to develop your (or other modellers’ publicly shared) models in an open source collaborative environment, to get help debugging/improving them, to convert them to simulator independent formats, and generally encourage wider reuse.

 ## Sign up to OSB

-Register as a user of OSB [here](http://www.opensourcebrain.org/account/register).
+Register as a user of OSBv1 [here](http://www.opensourcebrain.org/account/register).
 Add your [GitHub](https://github.com/) username and [ORCID ID](https://orcid.org/) if you have one.

 You should also add the URL of your project, software or lab.
 In the latter case, if the PI is in agreement, we can add the group to the list of [labs taking part in the OSB initiative](http://www.opensourcebrain.org/about#who_about).